kfkchau/Project-White-Collar/core/bot-list.md

   - Relevance,
   - Quality,
   - Bias or limitations.
-- Provide structured bibliographies and summaries.
+- Provide structured bibliographies and source notes.

 **Inputs**

+- Discipline/topic map from Discipline Tagger,
 - Research plan from Research Lead,
-- Discipline/topic map,
-- Access via Reader and System Lead (where needed).
+- Access via Reader/System Lead (where needed).

 **Outputs**

 - Source lists (with metadata),
-- Structured notes and excerpts,
+- Structured notes and excerpts per discipline/topic.
-- Signals on where evidence is weak or conflicting.

 **Boundaries / non-responsibilities**

 - Does **not** integrate research into final narratives (Research Integrator does that),
-- Does **not** change problem framing or business requirements.
+- Does **not** change the discipline/topic structure unilaterally; major changes should be agreed with Discipline Tagger/Research Lead.

 ---

 ### Research Integrator

 **Purpose**
-The Research Integrator synthesises multiple sources and threads them into coherent narratives and arguments.
+The Research Integrator synthesises multiple sources and threads them into coherent narratives and arguments per problem.

 **Core responsibilities**

-- Identify convergences and divergences across sources,
+- Identify convergences and divergences across sources within each discipline and across disciplines,
 - Build conceptual narratives:
   - What is known,
   - What is uncertain,
-  - How evidence supports or constrains solutions.
+  - How evidence supports or constrains candidate solutions.
 - Provide integrated research outputs for:
-  - Solution Planner and Generator,
+  - Solution Planner and Solution Generator,
   - Governance (where evidence matters for risk).

 **Inputs**